What Is Lower Eyelid Surgery?

 Simultaneously, volume loss in the upper cheek deepens the tear trough — the groove between the lower eyelid and cheek — which creates a shadow that accentuates the bag above it.
 The bag and the hollow are two sides of the same anatomical problem.

-Topical products, fillers, and rest do not address this structural relationship.
-Once the septum is lax and fat has herniated, surgery is usually the option that can address the underlying anatomy most directly.
+Topical products, fillers, and rest address none of this structurally.
+Once the septum is lax and fat has herniated, only surgery corrects it reliably and permanently.

 The EyeFACE Differentiator